 Social Members

 .
-After _____________, 2019, the Social membership class will be closed and no longer available.
+After (insert date of by-laws restatement approved by voting membership), 2019, the Social membership class will be closed and no longer available.
 Any existing Social Member will remain with the rights and privileges afforded him.
 However, if any existing Social Member transfers to another class of membership, re-entry into the Social Membership class will no longer be available.

 Section 4.2 Super Senior Membership